Your Horoscope This Week: February 25 To March 2

-As February comes to an end, we’re still feeling the after effects of the potent Virgo Full Moon.
-This is an ideal time to tie up loose ends and consciously work on releasing perfectionist behavior.
+As February comes to an end, we’re still feeling the after effects of the potent Virgo full moon.
+This is an ideal time to tie up loose ends and consciously work on releasing perfectionist behaviour.
 Instead of being indecisive or fearing failure, we’re encouraged to trust our intuition — thanks to the sun, Mercury, and Neptune’s presence in Pisces — and take baby steps toward accomplishing our long-term goals.

 AdvertisementADVERTISEMENT